Nada-TB/bpdiarys-CMS-monosite/README.md

 # bpdiarys

-Bdiarys is a blog-style website designed to document my journey towards becoming a software developer, featuring candid accounts of setbacks and imperfections aimed at inspiring beginners and individuals with unconventional paths.
+Bdiarys is a CMS-style website designed to document my journey towards becoming a software developer, featuring candid accounts of setbacks and imperfections aimed at inspiring beginners and individuals with unconventional paths.
 This project, serving as both a final and personal endeavor, allowed me to practice and refine my full-stack development skills, particularly through implementing MVC architecture.